bradwbradw/xyz/README.md

 ### end-to-end tests

-first install Protractor:

-`npm install -g protractor`

-then update webdriver:

-`webdriver-manager update`

-then start webdriver:

-`webdriver-manager start`
+`gulp test` will build and run tests, specs are located in test/e2e-tests/spec

+`gulp e2e-test` will just run the tests (without building first)

 more info: http://www.protractortest.org/#/

 ### unit tests
-Running `gulp test` will run the unit tests with karma.
+tba

 ### testing the api